prabhat135/Nitro-Racing/README.md

 # Nitro-Racing

-Car racing game using HTML, CSS and Javascript.
+I have made a Car racing game built using HTML, CSS and Javascript.
-Here is the link to the code: https://github.com/prabhat135/Nitro-Racing.git

 # Contributing